-The 2003 through 2010 data indicated that most of the Atka mackerel bycatch in the GOA, which was coming out of the Shumagin and Chirikof areas, was taken in the rockfish fisheries.
-The amount of Atka mackerel retained in the rockfish fishery more than doubled in 2004.
-There appears to have been targeted fishing on Atka mackerel since 2003.
-In 2003 the flatfish and Pacific cod fisheries retained significant amounts of Atka mackerel.
+The 2003 through 2011 data indicated that most of the Atka mackerel bycatch in the GOA, which was coming out of the Shumagin and Chirikof areas, was taken in the rockfish fisheries (Lowe and Fritz 2001, Lowe 2011).
+There appears to have been some limited targeted fishing on Atka mackerel since 2003.
+In

+2003 the flatfish and Pacific cod fisheries retained significant amounts of Atka mackerel.
 In 2007 the pollock and flatfish fisheries retained Atka mackerel.
 For the most part, there has been very little Atka mackerel retained by fisheries, other than rockfish, since 2003.
+The amount of Atka mackerel caught by the rockfish fisheries has declined since 2011, dropping significantly in 2014.
+The low catches of Atka mackerel in the rockfish fisheries are likely reflective of a decrease in abundance of Atka mackerel in the GOA.